Skip to content

 Reconciliation

-The daemon owns runtime reconciliation for resources under its namespace: idle sandboxes eligible for stop, resources left after failed materialization, orphaned service containers, and dedicated networks without live runtime membership.
+The daemon owns runtime reconciliation for resources under its namespace: idle sandboxes eligible for stop, resources left after failed materialization, orphaned companion containers, and dedicated networks without live runtime membership.
 Reconciliation uses structured audit logs and explicit action reasons, deriving decisions from structured Docker metadata and recorded runtime state.